NejRemeslnici/tailwind-sorter/README.md

 **A ruby gem to sort the [Tailwind CSS](https://tailwindcss.com) classes in your templates _the custom way_.**

-The gem contains a standalone executable script that can work in two ways:
+The gem contains a sorting library and a standalone executable script that can work in two ways:

 - it can edit the given file in place (especially useful when hooked up to a file changes watcher) or
-- it can just generate warning messages suitable for [Overcommit](https://github.com/sds/overcommit), [Lefthook](https://github.com/evilmartians/lefthook) or any other similar system (or people, if that’s what you prefer).
+- it can just generate warning messages suitable for [Overcommit](https://github.com/sds/overcommit), [Lefthook](https://github.com/evilmartians/lefthook) or any other similar system.

 Out of the box the script supports sorting classes in [Slim templates](http://slim-lang.com/) but can be configured for anything else.
 The script also removes duplicate classes.